Miscellaneous

 You need a larger amount of fresh spices than dried spices in recipes.

-Keep a box of disposable/surgical gloves in the kithen.
+in the kithen.
 Wear a pair to bread items before cooking, to work with raw meat or poultry, or for doing any messy preparation.
-When done, remove the gloves instead of washing your hands.
+When done, remove the gloves instead of having to wash your hands.

 Thaw frozen fish in milk to improve flavor, but take them out of the milk before cooking.